Making a record for local wildlife

 In 2020, Lancashire, Greater Manchester and Liverpool City Region all took part in global wildlife recording initiative, City Nature Challenge, and we were blown away by the results.

-For a full breakdown of the results and to see how each individual city did, click the button below:
+For a full breakdown of the results and to see how each individual city region did in 2020, click the button below:

-City Nature Challenge may be over for another year but you can still collect valuable records for wildlife using iNaturalist or with your local record centre.
-Keep reading to find out how.
+Find out how you can collect valuable records for wildlife using iNaturalist or with your local record centre below.

 Wildlife records are a really important resource to conservation organisations and charities like our own.
 They help us build up a better picture of how a particular area or species is faring at a local level and how they might be responding to things like habitat loss or climate change.